 - Relieves tension

 Thanks for reading.
-You can click on the links below ⬇ to check out other poses in this series.
+You can click on the links below ⬇ to check out other posts.
 Stay safe out there. 😷